 Annex 5.1 - Specificities for associations

-What are the particularities of the Bilan Carbone® for a typical association?
+What are the particularities of Bilan Carbone® for a typical association organisation?

-The Bilan Carbone® method is expressed according to 3 maturity levels and sets requirements adapted to the resources and needs of each maturity level.
+The Bilan Carbone® method is expressed according to 3 maturity levels and formulates requirements adapted to the resources and needs of each of the maturity levels.

-The Bilan Carbone® method recommends following the Initial Level for a typical association.
+The Bilan Carbone® method recommends following the Beginner level for a typical association.

-The annex below aims to give an overview of the specificities and recommended adaptations for the Bilan Carbone® of an association.
-The criteria are simply recalled here, each requirement having been previously detailed in the method via a dedicated subsection.
+The annex below aims to provide an overview of the specificities and recommended adaptations for an association's Bilan Carbone®.
+The criteria are merely recalled here, each requirement having been previously detailed in the method via a dedicated subsection.

 Governance